 Melissa Atkins Wardy is the founder and CEO of Pigtail Pals & Ballcap Buddies, an inspiring apparel and gift company for full of awesome kids.
-She is the author of “Redefining Girly: How Parents Can Fight the Stereotyping and Sexualization of Girlhood, From Birth to Tween”, to be released January 2014 by Chicago Review Press.
-She is also one of the Executive Directors of the Brave Girls Alliance, a non-profit think tank that brings experts and activist voices together to ask for better media for our kids.
+She is the author of the critically-acclaimed book “Redefining Girly: How Parents Can Fight the Stereotyping and Sexualization of Girlhood, From Birth to Tween”, Chicago Review Press.

 Mom-created apparel company Pigtail Pals – Redefine Girly was launched in May 2009 to empower girls to change the way the world thinks about them.
-We need to “Redefine Girly” and show the world just how smart, brave, and adventurous our daughters can be.
-These are the things I want for my own young daughter, and the ideals by which my husband and I raise her.
+Our blog launched a year later in 2010.
+PPBB believes we need to “Redefine Girly” and show the world just how smart, brave, and adventurous our daughters can be.
+Melissa wanted this not only for her own young daughter, but for all girls.
+As Melissa’s son turned into toddler she became aware of the stereotypes and limitations boys face as they grow through childhood.
 In 2012 the company expanded to include boys’ apparel and include boys’ issues in our advocacy work.
 The company is now known as “Pigtail Pals & Ballcap Buddies” and we are “Childhood Inspired”.
-I want my son to be a whole person, whose intelligence and emotions are recognized as human, not inferior.
+We believe there are many ways to be a girl and many ways to be a boy, and children should define for themselves what that means.

 As a mother, I want both of my children, boy and girl, to grow in a healthy childhood free of gender stereotypes and sexualized messages.
 Pigtail Pals & Ballcap Buddies was created to provide parents with images and messages they would be proud to raise their children with.